White slave propaganda: Nonfiction

 Nonfiction accounts written by escaped mixed-race slaves who used their European appearance to "pass for white" and gain freedom include Ellen Craft: Running a Thousand Miles for Freedom (coauthored with her husband William).
 With majority-white ancestry, Craft often also appeared as a speaker on the abolitionist lecture circuit.

 The Crafts and other abolitionists also publicized the life of Salomé Müller, a German immigrant orphaned as an infant soon after arrival in New Orleans.
-Though Muller (later known as Sally Miller) was completely of European descent, she became enslaved as an infant, and was assumed to be a mixed-race slave.
+Though Muller (later known as Sally Miller) was completely of European descent, she was enslaved as an infant, and was assumed to be a mixed-race slave.
 The threat of white girls being seized and thrown into slavery prompted Parker Pillsbury to write to William Lloyd Garrison: "A white skin is no security whatsoever.
 I should no more dare to send white children out to play alone, especially at night...than I should dare send them into a forest of tigers and hyenas."

 Fannie Virginia Casseopia Lawrence was a young white slave freed in early 1863.
 She was adopted by Catherine S. Lawrence of New York and baptized by Henry Ward Beecher at the Plymouth Congregational Church in Brooklyn, New York.
 Carte de visite photographs of her were also sold to raise money for the abolitionist cause.